Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] You should make use of views.
 - [ ] You should make use of dynamic code analysis.
 - [x] You should make use of upstream sources.

-### Your company hosts a web application in Azure, and makes use of Azure Pipelines for managing the build and release of the application.
-When stakeholders report that system performance has been adversely affected by the most recent releases, you configure alerts in Azure Monitor.
-You are informed that new releases must satisfy specified performance baseline conditions in the staging environment before they can be deployed to production.
-You need to make sure that releases not satisfying the performance baseline are prevented from being deployed.
-Which of the following actions should you take?

-- [ ] You should make use of a branch control check.
-- [ ] You should make use of an alert trigger.
-- [x] You should make use of a gate.
-- [ ] You should make use of an approval check.

 ### You are currently defining a release strategy for an app, named APP-01.
 The strategy should allow you to keep the time it takes to deploy new releases of the app to a minimum.
 The strategy should also allow you to roll back in the shortest time required.
 Which of the following is the release strategy you should use?